evrythng/reactor-arianee/README.md

 ## requirements

 Node version: `v10.23.0`
+You need to create `_NFTGenerated` and `_GenerateNFT` action types.

+## How it works

+When the onActionCreated is triggered, the script checks if a certificate has already been generated for the thng ( by checking the `arianeeCertificateHasBeenGenerated` custom field).
+If it isn't, it sets this field to true.

+Then, it generates a certificate and add `arianeeCertificatePassphrase` and `arianeeCertificateId` to the custom fields of the THNG.

+Once it is done, it generates a `_NFTGenerated` action with the certificate information as custom fields.

 ## Reactor script configuration

 To make the script working, you need to add a few fields to your application custom fields:

 - `walletKey`: The key of your wallet. (e.g '0x00000...')
+- `arianeeEnvironment`: The Arianee environment (`test` or `production`)
-- `certificateURL`: The URL of a hosted JSON that correspond to the certificate you want to deliver
+- `certificateURL`: The URL of a hosted JSON that correspond to the certificate you want to deliver.
+See JSON certificate section to have an example.

 ## Deploy the reactor script